reidmorrison/semantic_logger/filtering.md

 logger2.info "This will be logged to development.log and 'my_class.log'"
 ~~~

-Example2.
-Using a Proc filter, log everything to one file, log everything except
+Example Using a Proc filter, log everything to one file, log everything except
 messages from a particular class to the second file:

 ~~~ruby